 Altruist: “Altruists are not glory seekers.
 They get their sense of satisfaction from being supportive.
 They seek harmony and are usually the first to offer a helping hand to a colleague in need.
 It’s usually helpful because Altruists are detail-oriented and precise in their work, and their follow-up is strong.”

 Collaborator: “Collaborators are approachable, outgoing, and great at assisting colleagues.
-They won’t impose their will on anyone—they are more likely to support decisions, initiatives, and projects that are already in motion.
-Collaborators are empathetic, patient, casual, and cooperative.”
+They won’t impose their will on anyone—they are more likely to support decisions, initiatives, and projects already in motion.
+In addition, collaborators are empathetic, patient, casual, and cooperative.”

-Maverick: “Mavericks are visionaries who want to achieve what’s never been achieved before.
-Though they do connect with and value people.
+Maverick: “Mavericks are visionaries who want to achieve what’s never been achieved.
+However, they do connect with and value people.
 They are undaunted by risk or failure.
 Mavericks tend to be innovative, influential, daring, and direct–with a remarkably high tolerance for taking chances.”

 Adapter: “Adapters have a relatively even balance of Behavioral Drives.
 There is no predominant drive that really fuels their needs and behaviors.
-Adapters can be hard to read at times because there is no strong drive either way.”
+As a result, adapters can sometimes be hard to read because there is no strong drive either way.”

 Craftsman: “A Craftsman is thoughtful, deliberate, and precise, with an eye for managing detail-work and always following through.
 They are collaborative, but they’ll also work quietly and diligently on their own.
 They’re not self-promoters but like recognition for their efforts.”

-Guardian: “Guardians are usually unselfish and approachable, with a focus on work that requires skill and great attention to detail.
-They are thoughtful, steady and reliable.
-Things don’t accidentally fall through the cracks in a Guardian’s world—they like structure and precision, and tend to be perfectionists.”
+Guardian: “Guardians are usually unselfish and approachable, focusing on work that requires skill and great attention to detail.
+They are thoughtful, steady, and reliable.
+Things don’t accidentally fall through the cracks in a Guardian’s world—they like structure and precision and tend to be perfectionists.”

 Operator: “Operators are people you can count on.
-Patient and conscientious, they are usually among the most cooperative people on any team.
+Patient and conscientious, they are usually among the most cooperative team members.
 Operators will remain stable, thorough, and relaxed in most circumstances.”